Plasma Fractionation Market Size and Share

 Plasma Fractionation Market Analysis by Mordor Intelligence

-The plasma fractionation market size is valued at USD 38.88 billion in 2025 and is forecast to reach USD 58.47 billion by 2030, posting an 8.51% CAGR over 2025-2030.
+Plasma fractionation market size in 2026 is estimated at USD 42.15 billion, growing from 2025 value of USD 38.88 billion with 2031 projections showing USD 63.06 billion, growing at 8.4% CAGR over 2026-2031.
 Rising demand for plasma-derived medicinal products in neurology, immunology and critical-care medicine underpins this expansion, while supply security remains a strategic priority for manufacturers.
 Asia-Pacific is advancing fastest as governments and private operators build domestic plasma collection capacity; at the same time, North America continues to dominate volumes thanks to favorable donor compensation models.
 Product innovation is accelerating around high-concentration immunoglobulins, next-generation virus-removal filters and automated collection devices, helping companies lower cost per liter and improve manufacturing yields.
 Competitive intensity is shaped by vertical integration, with leading players operating hundreds of donation centers to secure raw material and cushion supply shocks in the plasma fractionation market.

 Key Report Takeaways